Home » How to Manage Remote Employees

 Remote employees don’t take advantage of the side-by-side chatter and breakroom snack breaks of a traditional work setting.
 Ask them to remain professional, but never discourage having a little fun!

-Create a Virtual Water Cooler
+Create a Virtual Water Cooler for Remote Workers

 Speaking of breaks, a virtual water cooler can allow time to decompress and discuss topics other than work.
 One of the perks of working in an office is the impromptu chit-chat by the water cooler.
 Recreate that camaraderie in the virtual realm by establishing channels or platforms for casual conversations.